 Graduate Research Symposium

-The Department of Chemical and Biomolecular Engineering at the University of Illinois will hold its annual Graduate Research Symposium for its graduate students on Friday, October 27, 2017.
+The Department of Chemical and Biomolecular Engineering at the University of Illinois held its annual Graduate Research Symposium for its graduate students on Friday, October 27, 2017.

 Invited judges are typically Illinois alumni from industry and academia who help us identify the best poster and oral presentations.
 The symposium also provides students with one-on-one opportunities to network with the judges.

 Judges for the 2017 symposium included Dr. Meredith Sellers (PhD ’10, Seebauer) with Exponent Consulting; Dr. Josh Tice (PhD ’07, Kenis) with Scientific Device Laboratory; Dr. Qingjun Meng (PhD ’04, Higdon) with BP; and Dr. Gregory Underhill, Assistant Professor of Bioengineering at the University of Illinois.